UKCloud/documentation/articles/openstack/ostack-how-cloud-config.md

 ---
-title: Making use of Cloud-Config to configure instance on OpenStack | UKCloud Ltd
+title: How to configure an OpenStack instance using cloud-config | UKCloud Ltd
-description: Describes how to use Cloud-Config (user-data) to configure an instance.
+description: Describes how to use cloud-config (user-data) to configure an OpenStack instance
 services: openstack
 author: Steve Relf
 toc_rootlink: How To